 - Setting up an internal tracking tool, OneTouchPM, for citizen inquiries and property information such as obtained easements.
 The system integrated with GIS information and construction updates to provide a visual representation for the entire team with live, consistent status updates.

 - Creating a toll-free hotline (866-643-6679) that residents called to ask questions or voice concerns.
 Responses were made by phone or the field team was sent out to respond in person.

 - Establishing field community relations team that served as the "front line" with residents, notifying them before work took place in their yard with door hangers.
 If extensive work was to occur, calls were placed and a walk through was scheduled to demonstrate what would happen and where.

-- Creating the website, www.middletown-norwalk.com, which served as host to weekly updates and maps for all 18 towns.
+- Creating the (now inactive) website, www.middletown-norwalk.com, which served as host to weekly updates and maps for all 18 towns.
 A brief overview was provided on the project, explaining the need, giving another medium for communication and displaying the latest plans.